ligato/cn-infra/db/keyval/filedb/README.md

-# Filesystem configuration reader plugin
+# FileDB - file system configuration reader plugin

-The filesystem plugin allows to use the file system of a operating system as a key-value data store.
+The fileDB plugin allows to use the file system of a operating system as a key-value data store.
 The filesystem plugin watches for pre-defined files or directories, reads a configuration and sends response events according to changes.

 All the configuration is resynced in the beginning (as for standard key-value data store).
 Configuration files then can be added, updated, moved, renamed or removed, plugin makes all the necessary changes.

-Important note: filesystem as datastore is read-only from the plugin perspective, changes from within the plugin are not allowed.
+Important note: fileDB as datastore is read-only from the plugin perspective, changes from within the plugin are not allowed.

 ## Configuration

 All files/directories used as a data store must be defined in configuration file.
-Location of the file can be defined either by the command line flag `filesystem-config` or set via the `FILESYSTEM_CONFIG` environment variable.
+Location of the file can be defined either by the command line flag `filedb-config` or set via the `FILEDB_CONFIG` environment variable.

 ## Data structure